crtzk/EDM/Midterm Task 2/README.md

 ### Step 11: Merge State Mapping
 - Click Unclean DS Jobs
-- Right-click in the Queries pane → New Query → Open Workbook State Mapping
+- Right-click in the Queries pane, New Query, Open Workbook State Mapping
 - Select the columns and click OK
 -  Select Uncleaned DS Jobs query
 - Choose the State Abbreviation column in both queries
 -  Click Merge then Click OK
 -  Rename the merged column as "State Full Name"
 -  Remove nulls and blanks
 ### Step 12: Group by State
 - Create a reference of raw data → Rename it as "Sal By State ref"